harleywelsby/BattleBot/README.md

 - /check training - Checks all moves-in-training for debugging
 - /helpme - Shows all commands
 - /wiki - Explains move types and modifiers
+- /scoreboard - Displays player's wins and losses ordered by most wins

 ### Fight System: ###
 - /fight cancel - Cancels an initialized fight.